Budget 2020: Five key takeaways from Nirmala Sitharaman’s speech

 “Those earning upto Rs 5 lakh shall not pay any tax either in the old regime or in the new regime,” Sitharaman told Parliament.
 “New tax regime will be optional for taxpayers.
 Those who want to be in the old regime, can continue to be in it...in the old rates, in the old sets of exemptions and deductions.
 Those who wish to come into the new one are welcome to do so.”

 Those earning between Rs 5 lakh and Rs 7.5 lakh will now be taxed 10%, down from the existing rate of 20%, the finance minister announced.
-Taxpayers in the Rs 7.5 lakh and Rs 10 lakh bracket will pay 15% tax, down from the current 20%, and those earning between Rs 10 lakh and Rs 12.5 lakh will have to pay 20% tax.
+Taxpayers in the Rs 7.5 lakh-Rs 10 lakh bracket will pay 15% tax, down from the current 20% rate, and those earning between Rs 10 lakh and Rs 12.5 lakh will have to pay 20% tax.
 Earlier they were charged 30%.

-Taxpayers earning Rs 12.5 lakh to Rs 15 lakh will be charged 25%, down from the current tax rate of 30%.
-Those earning more than Rs 15 lakh will continue to be taxed 30%.
+Taxpayers earning between Rs 12.5 lakh and Rs 15 lakh will be charged 25% tax, down from the current 30% rate.
+Those earning more than Rs 15 lakh will continue to pay 30% tax.

 In a bid to simplify the tax system and lower tax rates, around 70 of more than 100 income tax deductions and exemptions were removed, the minister said.
 The proposed tax structure would provide significant relief to taxpayers and especially for the middle class, Sitharaman claimed.